hyperledger/firefly-cli/README.md

 ## Clear all data from a stack

 This command clears all data in a stack, but leaves the stack itself.
 This is useful for testing when you want to start with a clean slate but don't want to actually recreate the resources in the stack itself.
-The stack must be stopped to run this command.
+Note: this will also stop the stack if it is running.

 ```
 $ ff reset <stack_name>